SirPhemmiey/fct/IDEAS.md

 - Application of some SOLID principles were applied.
 For instance, `Single Responsibility Principle`, `Dependency Inversion`

-- Dependency Injestion container was used
+- Dependency Injection principle and Dependency Injection container was used

-- I applied versioning because it helps us to iterate faster when the needed changes are identified in the APIs.
-Versioning could be by URL or using a custom request header
+- API versioning was used because it helps us to iterate faster when the needed changes are identified in the APIs.
+Versioning could be by URL or using a custom request header.
+It's a good practice to have it implemented in production-ready APIs.

 - Abstraction was heavily used

-- `src/services` contains the services and also the Daos (Data access object) which helps abstracts the complexity of services directly making database calls but instead an indirection (Dependency Inversion)
+- `src/services` contains the service(s) and also the DAOs (Data access objects) which helps abstracts the complexity of services directly making database calls but instead an indirection (`Dependency Inversion`)

 - Separation of concerns and layering components: Service does not directly make database calls but instead should be moved to a controller.
+Services, Routes, Controllers, DAOs, Database Queries are all seperated as "components" and injected into which ever service needs it.

 - The `Repository` design pattern was used.
-This is evident where we have all the database calls in a file and an interface is used to interact with it from the outside
+This is evident where we have all the database calls are in a file and an interface is used to interact with it from the outside.

-- I applied the principle and idea of LRU
+- I applied the principle and idea of LRU.

 ### Things i would have done
 - Write more tests.
 Both unit and integration tests